LOVE-DOCTOR/MultiTrain/README.md

 *CLASSIFICATION*

 ### MultiClassifier
-The MultiClassifier is a mixture of many classifier estimators, each of which is fitted on the training data and returns assessment metrics such as accuracy, balanced accuracy, r2 score, f1 score, precision, recall, roc auc score for each of the models.
+The MultiClassifier is a combination of many classifier estimators, each of which is fitted on the training data and returns assessment metrics such as accuracy, balanced accuracy, r2 score, f1 score, precision, recall, roc auc score for each of the models.
 ```python
 #This is a code snippet of how to import the MultiClassifier and the parameters contained in an instance